 - Reach out to someone you haven’t met before for an informational interview to learn more about your target role and the steps you can take to achieve success.
 Discuss who you met, how you connected with them, and what insights you gained from your conversation.

 - Optional essay: You may provide the Admissions Committee with any information that you would like the members to consider as they make their decision.

 Upload your résumé, which should be fully up-to-date and include all post-college work experience.
 For guidance, please refer to this quick video overview by Zicklin’s Graduate Career Management Center on how to write a well-crafted résumé.

 Pay the $75 non-refundable application fee by card or wire transfer.

 Application fee is waived for U.S. Armed Forces

-This fee is waived for veterans of the United States Armed Forces, currently on active duty, or members of the National Guard or Reserves.
+This fee is waived for veterans or spouses of the United States Armed Forces, currently on active duty, or members of the National Guard or Reserves.
 To receive the fee waiver, complete all segments of the online application, including the key military questions on the “Demographic Data” page, then submit your application without paying the application fee.
-On the “Demographic Data” page, you’ll select that you actively are or have served in the U.S. Armed Forces and for which branch, and upload your DD-214 or a copy of your military ID in the space provided.
+On the “Demographic Data” page, you’ll select that you or your spouse are on active duty or have served in the U.S. Armed Forces and for which branch, and upload your DD-214 or a copy of your military ID in the space provided.